 Each salmon they see is in the final and most triumphant moment of its life.
 After spending two to six years in the open seas, the fish return to the rivers to lay their eggs in the place they hatched, before finally expiring and dying in the same place where they were born.

-Snorkeling conditions are ideal in August through October, when the waters teem with hundreds of thousands of chinook, coho, chum, sockeye and pink salmon, some weighing as much as sixty pounds.
+Snorkeling conditions are ideal between August and October, when the waters teem with hundreds of thousands of chinook, coho, chum, sockeye and pink salmon, some weighing as much as sixty pounds.

 Some won't complete the journey, and you're likely to see eagles or even bears along the river bank, having been drawn in by the alluring smell of countless salmon carcasses.